GabeScott/standard-works-vault/General Conference/1986 April - The Kingdom Rolls Forth in South America.md

 My brothers and sisters, as I visited with the Saints in South America, the words of Nephi came to mind:

 “He doeth not anything save it be for the benefit of the world; for he loveth the world, even that he layeth down his own life that he may draw all men unto him.
-Wherefore, he commandeth none that they shall not partake of his salvation.”
-(2 Ne.
-26:24.)
+Wherefore, he commandeth none that they shall not partake of his salvation.” ([[2 Nephi 26.24|2 Ne.
+26:24]].)

 The gospel of Jesus Christ radiates in the faces of the Saints.
 They express faith and commitment and love for the Lord.
 They are seeking to be worthy of the full blessings of the gospel.
 Several Aaronic Priesthood boys dressed in their Scout uniforms greeted me in Bogota.
 Without hesitation they all told me they will serve as missionaries as soon as they are old enough.
 With such a spirit, the future of the Church in South America will be in good hands.